weaponsforge/livereload-basic/README.md

 https://hub.docker.com/r/weaponsforge/livereload-basic

-1. Pull the pre-built development Docker image using any of the two (2) options:
+1. Pull the "latest" pre-built development Docker image using any of the two (2) options:
    - Open a terminal and run:<br>
-	 `docker pull weaponsforge/livereload-basic:latest`
+	 `docker pull weaponsforge/livereload-basic`
    - Navigate to the livereload-basic root project directory, then run:<br>
 	 `docker compose -f docker-compose.dev.yml pull`